-New Hampshire's Teen Driver Program is a program of the Injury Prevention Center at the Children’s Hospital at Dartmouth.
+New Hampshire's Teen Driver Program is a program of the Injury Prevention Center.
 It works diligently during each school year to develop teen highway safety programs in at least 15 high schools throughout the state.

 Resources for schools